Tyson fires 7 at Iowa pork plant after COVID betting inquiry

 “I’m grateful that they might be getting to the bottom of it, but it’s way too late for some people,” he said.
 “I hope Eric Holder stays on this case and continues to investigate the real issue: How is it that more than one thousand employees at one plant got sick and many died?”

-The lawsuits name Hart, managers John Casey and Cody Brustkern, safety manager Bret Tapken and human resources director James Hook as defendants.
-They have not returned messages seeking comment.
+The lawsuits name Hart, Brustkern, managers John Casey and Bret Tapken and human resources director James Hook as defendants.
+Attempts to reach Hart, Casey, Tapken and Hook were not immediately successful.

 Tyson vowed Wednesday to open more avenues for employees to communicate concerns, to create a working group to strengthen collaborations with community leaders and to reinforce the importance of its values.
 Banks said Holder’s team would help “look for ways to enhance a trusting and respectful workplace.”